Last Updated on June 10, 2021

 Spending at least a weekend in App Town and exploring all the things to do in Boone is a must for your NC bucket list.
-We can vouch for that after visiting the town, digging into its awesome restaurant scene, and becoming familiar with many spots around it in the High Country.
+We can vouch for that after many visits to the mountain town, digging into its awesome restaurant scene, and becoming familiar with many spots around it in the High Country.

 Here are all the ways you can enjoy a weekend in Boone and beyond:

 - Seasonal and Monthly Events in Boone

 - Things to Do in Boone ALL Year

 - Things to Do near Boone (Around the High Country)

 Boone is one of the major reasons we consider the High Country among the best winter getaways in North Carolina!

 This post is part of our series on Boone and the rest of Western North Carolina.
 We also included Boone in our guide to day trips from Asheville and also, from Greensboro, if you’re thinking about making it a quick visit.